There are two ways to use the ParaMonte library from C/C++/Fortran languages on Linux operating systems (OS):

 or, to build the ParaMonte MATLAB library in release mode for both serial and parallel applications, try,

-or, to build dynamic ParaMonte C/C++ libraries in release mode for both serial and MPI-parallel applications, try,
+or, to build shared ParaMonte C/C++ libraries in release mode for both serial and MPI-parallel applications, try,

 or, to build a static ParaMonte Fortran library in both release and debug modes, with Coarray shared-memory parallelism enabled, for both heap and stack memory allocations, try,